-During a fifteen-minute break from working at a local market after school each day in 1971, I used to dart to the local record store and peer at the over-sized display window for the latest album releases.
-Like countless adolescents who grew up in the late sixties and early seventies, album art piqued my interest.
-After all, it was the initial artistic expression of the music that lay inside of each record jacket.
+During a fifteen-minute break from working at a local market after school each day in 1971, I used to dart to the local record store and peer at the oversized display window for the latest LP releases.
+Like countless adolescents who grew up in the late sixties and early seventies, album art back then invariably piqued my interest.
+After all, it was the initial artistic expression of the music that lay inside each record jacket.
 At the time, a long-playing record cover measured 12.3 inches squared.
 Thus, how an album was marketed mattered a lot to nearly everyone.
-As former Columbia Records President Don Ienner revealed to me years later, “In 1964, when Capitol (Records) marketed the Beatles’ first LP release in the US with the black-and-white photo montage for their American début, Meet the Beatles, that LP-cover sold thousands of more records.
-It was a brilliant marketing ploy.”
+As former Columbia Records President Don Ienner revealed to me years later: “In 1964, when Capitol (Records) marketed the Beatles’ first LP release in the US with the black-and-white photo montage for their American début, Meet the Beatles, that LP-cover sold thousands of more records.
+Of course, it was a brilliant marketing ploy.”

-With artwork by contemporary English artist, Phil Travers, the lettering was based on a typeface design initially introduced by the Otto Weisert foundry of Stuttgart, Germany in 1904.
-The assumption, of course, was that the archetypal music buyer would be pushed to believe that the music within the enchanted record jacket would also contain 40 minutes of wonder.
+With artwork by contemporary English artist, Phil Travers, the lettering, Bocklin – comparable to Expo today – was based on a typeface design initially introduced by the Otto Weisert foundry of Stuttgart, Germany in 1904.
+The assumption, of course, was that the archetypal music buyer would be pushed to believe that the music within the enchanted record jacket would also contain 42 minutes of wonder.

 Because of the theatrical, ethereal, and almost childlike virtuousness of their multi-dimensional series of concept albums that framed the Moody Blues from 1968-73, more than a few rock fans during that time dismissed them as cosmic lightweights.
 To most of my hard-rock friends back then, the Moodies were Pink Floyd-lite; muzak for the soft-rock crowd, unsubstantiated nothingness with pretty melodies, sappy lyrics, and lush but saccharine orchestration.
-This was primarily because their first two substantial hits as a reformed band, “Tuesday Afternoon,” and “Nights in White Satin,” were quickly labeled as “high priests of trippy, high-art pomp” in an infamous review in Rolling Stone.
+This was primarily because their first two substantial hits as a reformed band, “Tuesday Afternoon,” and “Nights in White Satin,” were labeled as “high priests of trippy, high-art pomp” by Rolling Stone itself.

 The pretense of Days of Future Passed was simple and yet onerous – the Moody Blues attempted to capture a day in the life of people living and surviving in the modern world – from dawn to eventide.
 While “Tuesday Afternoon (Forever Afternoon”), and “Nights and White Satin” were both top-ten hits, the magic of the album could be found in the interludes in-between.

-This was not a head-banging experience; it was both cerebral and whimsical, heady fare for the uncommon man.
+This was not a head-banging experience; it was both cerebral and whimsical, the heady fare for the common man.
 When it was released, New York Magazine dismissed it as “a ponderous mound of thought-jello.”
 Ultimately, though, their music has aged well.
 The ‘band’s reassessment is such that they finally garnered a well-deserved spot as group members in the Rock and Roll Hall of Fame in 2018.
 Rather than followers without originality, they are now viewed as visionaries who had enough talent, ingenuity, moxie, and élan to create their own musical universe.
-Interestingly, Rolling Stone, which trashed Days of Future Passed in 1967, recently called it, “One of the most endearingly popular albums of its time.”
-In the end, it is one of those concept albums that begs to be played in one listen.
+Interestingly, Rolling Stone, which trashed Days of Future Passed in 1967, hailed it five decades later as…”one of the most endearingly popular albums of its time.”
+Ultimately, it is one of those concept albums that begs to be played with reverence half a century later.

-In musical history, the Moodies, of course, were one of the first bands to fully employ the Mellotron in their music, which helped them build multilayered soundscapes.
+In retrospect, the Moodies were one of the first bands to fully employ the Mellotron in their music, which helped them build multilayered soundscapes.
 Invented in their hometown of Birmingham in 1963, the Mellotron is an electro-mechanical, polyphonic tape replay keyboard.
 (John Lennon first made it famous in 1967’s “Strawberry Fields Forever.”)
 This dynamic musical force would lie at the heart of their second major masterwork, 1968’s In Search of the Lost Chord, an album that sought to encapsulate a voyage of discovery in people everywhere.
-(Talk about a cosmic undertaking!)
-Because the Moody Blues were no longer working with a full orchestra, the Mellotron, under the creative genius of keyboardist Mike Pinder, took center stage for them over the next six original albums.
-Justin Hayward’s collaboration with Pinder on “Voices in the Sky,” is typical of the sweeping melodic and lyrical sounds the group came up with in terms of vocals, guitars, and Pinder’s Mellotron prowess.
+Talk about a cosmic undertaking!

 On the heels of In Search of the Lost Chord, the Moodies plowed right into On a Threshold of a Dream, which sold more records for the band than any disc until their 1981 comeback album, Long Distance Voyager.
-Considered their most conspicuous hard-rock album, the record is full of surprises, most notably the soulful tune, “So Deep Within You,” which was later a hit single for the Four Tops.
+Considered their most conspicuous hard-rock album, the record is full of surprises, most notably the soulful tune, “So Deep Within You,” which was later a hit single for the legendary Motown group, the Four Tops.
 Compared to many of their progressive and psychedelic contemporaries, in retrospect, the Moody Blues sound like a band that was making profoundly experimental music at the time.
-The LP also contains the Top 20 hit, “Never Comes the Day,” featuring the acoustic guitar of Justin Hayward and the Mike Pinder’s seamless Mellotron work.
+The LP also contains the Top 20 hit, “Never Comes the Day,” featuring the acoustic guitar of Justin Hayward, and Mike Pinder’s Mellotron.
 The vocal lead by Hayward here is considered the finest of his long public career.
 For many longtime fans, “Never Comes the Day” is their favorite Moody Blues tune ever.

 After the success of both In Search of the Lost Chord and On a Threshold of a Dream, the Moodies were ambitious enough to then compose an entire album in order to celebrate the impending Apollo 11 moon landing.
 While To Our Children’s Children’s Children sold well at the time, it was dismissed by some rock critics for being too far-reaching and offbeat.
-In addition, it was the fourth major LP release by the band in a bit more than two-years.
-Thankfully, as we approach the fiftieth anniversary of Neil Armstrong’s walk on the moon’s Sea of Tranquility, the Moody Blues’ To Our Children’s Children’s Children is beginning to receive some well-deserved airtime once again.
-After all, a band that sells 75 million albums worldwide over the last 50 years is nothing to sniff at, right?
+In addition, it was the fourth major LP release by the band in a bit more than two years.
+Thankfully, as we celebrated the fiftieth anniversary of Neil Armstrong’s walk on the moon’s Sea of Tranquility in 2019, the Moody Blues’ To Our Children’s Children’s Children commenced receiving some well-deserved airtime once again.
+After all, a group that sells 75 million albums worldwide over the last 50 years is nothing to sniff at, right?

 The most best-selling single of the album, Justin Hayward’s “Gypsy,” begins the second side of To Our Children’s Children’s Children with aplomb.
 From Ray Thomas’s lilting flute to Pinder’s exquisite Melotron to Edge’s buoyant percussional work, this is an aggregate tour de force, which has remained near the top of any Moody Blues playlist.
 In the end, though, it’s Justin Hayward’s virtuosity as a lead singer/guitarist who drives the engine here.
 His paean to exploration is unreservedly sublime and evocative.

-However, it is the bridge of the song, which remains transcendent and life-altering.
+However, it is the bridge of the song, which remains both transcendent and life-altering.

 I’m looking for someone to change my life